anmolBlock8/ProgressReport/README.md

 27 Jan ->
   Made Test Scenarios along with test case steps for Ravi's Book Catalog Project, read fundamentals of testing chapter from ISTQB foundation level topics

+28 Jan ->
+  Review meeting on test scenarios of Book Catalog project, Deepak assigns task for making test scenarios and cases, requirement gathering and discussion on requirements